 - (2) This is a non-GAAP financial measure.
-See our reconciliation of non-GAAP financial measures to their most directly comparable GAAP financial measures under the caption "Selected Historical Consolidated Financial Data Non-GAAP Financial Measure Reconciliation." - (3) Represents the difference between the weighted average yield on interest-earning assets and the weighted average cost of interest-bearing liabilities for the periods. - (4) The net interest margin represents net interest income as a percent of average interest-earning assets for the periods. - (5) The efficiency ratio represents non-interest expense divided by the sum of net interest income and non-interest income. - (6) The efficiency ratio, as adjusted represents non-interest expense divided by the sum of net interest income and non-interest income, excluding gains or losses from securities sales.
+See our reconciliation of non-GAAP financial measures to their most directly comparable GAAP financial measures under the caption "Selected Historical Consolidated Financial Data - Non-GAAP Financial Measure Reconciliation." - (3) Represents the difference between the weighted average yield on interest-earning assets and the weighted average cost of interest-bearing liabilities for the periods. - (4) The net interest margin represents net interest income as a percent of average interest-earning assets for the periods. - (5) The efficiency ratio represents non-interest expense divided by the sum of net interest income and non-interest income. - (6) The efficiency ratio, as adjusted represents non-interest expense divided by the sum of net interest income and non-interest income, excluding gains or losses from securities sales.
 This is a non-GAAP financial measure.
-See our reconciliation of non-GAAP financial measures to their most directly comparable GAAP financial measures under the caption "Selected Historical Consolidated Financial Data - Non-GAAP Financial Measure Reconciliation." - (7) We calculate revenue as net interest income plus noninterest income before provision for loan losses for the relevant periods. - (8) We calculate tangible book value per common share as total stockholders' equity less goodwill and other intangibles, divided by the outstanding number of shares of our common stock at the end of the relevant period.
-Tangible book value per common share is a non-GAAP financial measure, and, as we calculate tangible book value per common share, the most directly comparable GAAP financial measures to their most directly comparable GAAP financial measures under the caption "Selected Historical Consolidated Financial Data Non-GAAP Financial Measure Reconciliation." - (9) The dividend payout ratio represents dividends paid per share divided by net income per share. - (10) Ratios are only for Orange Bank & Trust Company only. - (11) We calculate tangible common equity as total stockholders' equity less goodwill and other intangibles, and we calculate tangible assets as total assets less goodwill and other intangibles.
+See our reconciliation of non-GAAP financial measures to their most directly comparable GAAP financial measures under the caption "Selected Historical Consolidated Financial Data - Non-GAAP Financial Measure Reconciliation." - (7) We calculate revenue as net interest income plus noninterest income, excluding gains or losses from securities sales, before provision for loan losses for the relevant periods.
+This is a non-GAAP financial measure.
+See our reconciliation of non-GAAP financial measures to their most directly comparable GAAP financial measures under the caption "Selected Historical Consolidated Financial Data - Non-GAAP Financial Measure Reconciliation." - (8) We calculate tangible book value per common share as total stockholders' equity less goodwill and other intangibles, divided by the outstanding number of shares of our common stock at the end of the relevant period.
+Tangible book value per common share is a non-GAAP financial measure, and, as we calculate tangible book value per common share, the most directly comparable GAAP financial measures to their most directly comparable GAAP financial measures under the caption "Selected Historical Consolidated Financial Data Non-GAAP Financial Measure Reconciliation." - (9) The dividend payout ratio represents dividends paid per share divided by net income per share. - (10) Ratios are for Orange Bank & Trust Company only. - (11) We calculate tangible common equity as total stockholders' equity less goodwill and other intangibles, and we calculate tangible assets as total assets less goodwill and other intangibles.
 This is a non-GAAP financial measure.
 See our reconciliation of non-GAAP financial measures to their most directly comparable GAAP financial measures under the caption "Selected Historical Consolidated Financial Data - Non-GAAP Financial Measure Reconciliation."